-- 1. Students may earn credits offered through the Sarasota Virtual Academy each year. - 2.
-Sarasota Virtual Academy courses shall be available to students before, during,
+1. Students may earn credits offered through the Sarasota Virtual Academy each year.

-- or after the normal school day.
-Students must be enrolled in a full schedule in the high school which may include SVA course(s). - 3.
-Students requesting to take a course offered by Sarasota Virtual Academy must have parent and school counselor approval.
+2. Sarasota Virtual Academy courses shall be available to students before, during, or after the normal school day.
+Students must be enrolled in a full schedule in the high school which may include SVA course(s).

+- 3. Students requesting to take a course offered by Sarasota Virtual Academy must have parent and school counselor approval.
 Students and their families are required to consult with the school counselor prior to or enrolling in Sarasota Virtual Academy. - 4.
 Sarasota Virtual Academy follows the District timelines and guidelines for registration and withdrawal policies as outlined in the Student Progression Plan. - 5.
-Sarasota Virtual Academy does not grant a high school diploma.

-D. Florida Virtual School (FLVS)

-- 1. Students, including Home School students, may earn credits offered through the Florida Virtual School each year. - 2.
+Sarasota Virtual Academy does not grant a high school diploma. - D. Florida Virtual School (FLVS) - 1.
+Students, including Home School students, may earn credits offered through the Florida Virtual School each year. - 2.
 Students who are enrolled in Florida Virtual School full time and meet specified conduct and academic requirements are eligible to participate in extracurricular activities at the district public school to which the student would be assigned. - 3.
 Florida Virtual School (FLVS) part time program's courses shall be available to students before, during, or after the normal school day or during summer school enrollment.
 Students participating in the part time program must be enrolled in a full schedule in the district high school.
-The student's schedule may include his or her FLVS course(s). - 4.
-Students requesting to take a course through the FLVS part time program must have parent and school counselor approval.
-Students and their families are strongly urged to consult with the school counselor and classroom teachers prior to applying to or enrolling in FLVS. - Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School full time and through Florida Virtual School's part time program. - 6.
+The student's schedule may include his or her FLVS course(s).

+- 4. Students requesting to take a course through the FLVS part time program must have parent and school counselor approval.
+Students and their families are strongly urged to consult with the school counselor and classroom teachers prior to applying to or enrolling in FLVS. - 5.
+Schools must accept all academic grades and credits attempted and/or earned at Florida Virtual School full time and through Florida Virtual School's part time program. - 6.
 Florida Virtual School "W/F" codes will be treated as a grade of "F" on a student's transcript. - 7.
-Florida Virtual part-time enrollment does not grant a high school diploma.
+Florida Virtual part-time enrollment does not grant a high school diploma. - 8.
+Students attending Pine View School for the gifted have specific rules regarding the acquisition of credits through the Florida Virtual School.